naveen7v/Bhavcopy/README.md

 Note: NSE doesnt allow scripts to download data for more than 1 year

-**Update on 2021-04-20 : NSE India has changed its webpage and its hard to scrape data from it** **This change seems have happened from the start of 2021**
+**Update on 2021-04-20 : NSE India has changed its webpage and its hard to scrape data from it.**
+**This change seems have happened from the start of 2021**